b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 ### Optional type declaration {#sec:julia_optional_type_declaration}

-**In Julia type declaration is optional.** You don't have to do this, Julia will figure them out anyway.
+**In Julia type declaration is optional.** You don't have to do this, Julia will figure out the types anyway.
 Still, sometimes it is worth to declare them (explanation in a moment).
 If you decide to do so, you should declare a variable's type only once (the time it is first created and initialized with a value).

-If you use a variable without type declaration then you can freely reassign to it values of different types.
+If you use a variable without a type declaration then you can freely reassign to it values of different types.

 > **_Note:_** In the code snippet below `#` and all the text to the right of it